Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Acquiring and Spending Gems

 Gems are a rare but invaluable commodity you'll collect that can substitute for other upgrade components.
-Here are some tips to find them without spending a dime:
+Here are some tips for finding them without spending a dime:

 - Login daily to collect the daily bonus, which sometimes includes gems